ansible/awx/docs/websockets.md

 AWX node(s) connect to every other node via the Websocket backplane.
 Authentication is accomplished via a shared secret that is exchanged via the http header `secret`.
 The shared secret payload consists of a a `secret`, containing the shared secret, and a `nonce` which is used to mitigate replay attack windows.

 Note that the nonce timestamp is considered valid if it is within `300` second threshold.
-This is to allow for machine clock scews.
+This is to allow for machine clock skews.
 ```
 {
     "secret": settings.BROADCAST_WEBSOCKET_SECRET,